[How to] Measure Moisture Content in Concrete Slabs + Video

 Equilibrium relative humidity is a test method that has been in use for over 30 years and with many global standards in place.
 The ERH method measures the amount of free water in the concrete at depth and the base conductivity of the concrete does not affect the reading.

 Though hard when cured, concrete is porous.
 Moisture is able to travel through it if the vapor barrier underneath is ineffective.
 What’s more, water is one of the main ingredients in making concrete.
-If the concrete’s moisture level hadn't equilibrated to the environment around it during curing, excess moisture may not have fully escaped.
+If the concrete’s moisture level hasn’t equilibrated to the environment around it during curing, excess moisture may not fully escape as it cures.

 Tests conducted in the 1990s at the Technical University of Lund in Sweden confirmed that moisture moves from deep within a concrete slab to the surface at a gradient.
 In other words, moisture in a concrete slab isn’t always the same throughout